13 April 2020

 Only in the UK, there are 24 million people that gamble actively.
 10.5 million of them are online.
 Approximately an overall of 800.000 people incurred in credit card debt at least once to sustain their gambling.

 “Credit card gambling can lead to significant financial harm.
-The ban that we have announced today should minimize the risks of harm to consumers from gambling with money they do not have” stated McArthur.
+The ban that we have announced today should minimize the risks of harm to consumers from gambling with money they do not have” said McArthur.

 The impacts of this ban have a global effect.
 It will have a negative impact on the tourism industry as visitors mostly rely on credit cards to finance their activities on gambling venues.
 However, we must recognize that the target of this measure are problem gamblers, especially online users who are most susceptible to incurred in gambling debt due to the (almost invasive) access they have to online gambling providers.